DataIntellectTech/TorQ/docs/Processes.md

 TorQ Data Quality System Architecture
 -------

-The Data Quality System consists of two processes that are listed below:
-Data Quality Checker (DQC) and Data Quality Engine(DQE).
-The Purpose of the Data Quality System is to ensure quality of data in the data capturing system by running checks on other TorQ processes.
+Whilst the Monitor process checks the health of other processes in the system, it does not check the quality of the data captured.
+An RDB process could be running, but capturing and populating its tables with null values, an error that would not be caught by the Monitor process.
+This is the purpose of the Data Quality System, and is achieved by periodically running a set of user-specified checks on select processes.

+For example, you can place checks on a table to periodically check that the percentage of nulls it contains in a certain column is below a given threshold, or check that the values of a column stay within a specified range that changes throughout the day.

 The system behaves based on Data Quality Config files.
 The metrics from the config files and the results of the checks performed on databases in the data capturing system are saved to Data Quality Databases.
-The results are then used for monitoring tools to alert the users.
+The results can then be used for monitoring tools to alert users.

+The Data Quality System consists of two processes: the Data Quality Checker (DQC) and the Data Quality Engine(DQE).
+These are explained in detail below.

 Data Quality Checker (DQC)
 -------